marked-gil/the-million-euro-quiz/README.md

 * User Story:
     > As a user, I want to play a simulation of a game that earns a cash prize so it will be more exciting.
     * IMPLEMENTATION:
-        * A box will be displayed where money prizes to be earned per question will be displayed and highlighted.
+        * A box will be displayed where cash prizes to be earned as level increases will be displayed and highlighted.
         * The current prize earned by the player will be displayed in realtime.

 * User Story:
     > As a user, I want to re-play the game multiple times as I want and expect to be asked random questions each time so it will feel like new every time.
     * IMPLEMENTATION:
-        * The game can be re-played multiple times by player, and 'Play Again' button will be available when game is over or won.
+        * The game can be re-played multiple times by the player, and 'Play Again' button will be available when game is over or won.
-        * Questions will be randomly selected, and the order of their answer choices will be randomly displayed, every time the game is played and re-played.
+        * Questions will be randomly selected and the order of their answer choices will be randomly displayed every time the game is played and re-played.

 * User Story:
     > As a user, I want to experience an increase in difficulty level as the game progresses to bring more challenge into it.
     * IMPLEMENTATION:
-        * There are 4 levels of difficulty for the questions to be presented: "**easy**" (for questions 1-5), "**moderate**" (for questions 6-10), "**hard**" (for questions 11-14), and **"hardest"** (for the last question).
+        * There are 4 levels of difficulty of the questions to be presented: "**easy**" (for questions 1-5), "**moderate**" (for questions 6-10), "**hard**" (for questions 11-14), and **"hardest"** (for the last question).

 * User Story:
     > As a user, I want to utilize strategic options to help me when a question is difficult, so the game will also have a strategic nature.
     * IMPLEMENTATION:
-        * Lifelines, which are help tools that increase the chances for the player to select the correct answer will be created.
+        * Lifelines, which are help tools that increase the chances for the player to select the correct answer will be available.
 These lifelines are: (1) to remove 1 wrong answer, (2) to remove 2 wrong answers, and (3) to add more time to the timer.
         * One or more lifelines can be used in a question, but each lifeline can only be used once in the course of the game.

 * User Story: